oVirt/ovirt-site/source/case-studies/index.html.md

 ![](Nwld_logo.png "Nwld_logo.png")

 Dutch software development company [ Nieuwland Geo-Informatie](Nieuwland case study) creates mobile applications that need to tap into a lot of geographic information in a reliable and fast manner.
-To do this, they needed a virtualization solution that would have high availability at a reasonable cost
+To do this, they needed a virtualization solution that would have high availability at a reasonable cost.

 “We didn't want VMware.
 Too expensive.
 There was already a heavy investment in Linux, so switching to Microsoft HyperV was no option, either; too costly,” Beyond cost, live migration and an outstanding community were two other major reasons Nieuwland decided to go with oVirt.